 Here is a classic cookie recipe for you – Snickerdoodles.
-I mentioned on my Facebook page that these were in my annual Christmas cookie repertoire when someone asked what they were, and I realized that they aren’t really just a classic cookie, they are a classic American cookie recipe.
-And, though this is something I never expected when I started this blog, people all over the world read it and chat with me on Facebook.
+I mentioned on my Facebook page that these are in my annual Christmas cookie repertoire, and I realized that they aren’t just classic cookies, they are a classic American cookie recipe.
+Although this is something I never expected when I started this blog, people all over the world read it and chat with me on Facebook.
 So I posted a link to the recipe I use (definitely not an original of mine), and I had a little Facebook chat about how everyone likes their Classic Snickerdoodles – thick and chewy or thin and crispy.

 As I said, this is not my recipe – it is Betty Crocker’s.
 Though I do have my own specific technique to ensure that these cookies come out exactly as my Dad likes them.
 You see, he is the main reason I make them (though over the years, my sister has developed a fondness for them, too).
 Dad is in the thin and crispy camp.
 It took me a few years to work on it, but now I have the technique down.
 First, Betty does seem to have a few slight variations of the recipe floating around between the different cookbooks and websites – I use the half butter, half shortening version.
 Then, there is no mention of chilling the dough or patting down the dough balls, but all the photos show a puffier cookie.
 I do both.